mightymeld/mightymeld-memory/README.md

 2. Change into the directory of the cloned repository: `cd mightymeld-memory`.

+3. Install the dependencies: `npm install`.

-3. Make sure you have an account at [mightymeld.app](https://mightymeld.app).
+4. Make sure you have an account at [mightymeld.app](https://mightymeld.app).

-4. If you do not prefer using VS Code, set up your favorite text editor (see below).
+5. If you do not prefer using VS Code, set up your favorite text editor (see below).

-5. Start MightyMeld: `npx mightymeld`.
+6. Start MightyMeld: `npx mightymeld`.

 ### Setting up your favorite text editor